-species, including humans.
 Nut trees will provide a great source of food for many types of wildlife.
-Evergreen trees provide excellent year-round shelter.
+Evergreen trees provide excellent yearround shelter.
 Deciduous trees provide a good source of organic matter when the leaves drop and decay in the fall.
-When grouped together, trees create larger natural areas that fulfil a bigger environmental role.
 Linking natural areas through tree planting creates corridors to connect fragmented habitats.
 This will help provide safe travel routes for wildlife and provide additional shelter and food sources.

 Modifying your lifestyle to reduce waste can help prevent deforestation and other environmental problems.
 Many products contain excessive packaging.
-You can make a difference by reducing the amount of packaged products that you buy.
-Less packaging equals more trees.
-Recycling paper products (after they can no longer be reused) will prevent new trees from being cut down.
-Recycling and buying products containing recycled material can protect woodlands and forests.
+You can make a difference by reducing the amount of packaged products that you purchase, and by recycling paper products (after they can no longer be reused).
+This will prevent new trees from being cut down, reduce waste, and contribute to protecting woodlands and forests.